joee5003/product-selection/README.md

 java -jar target/product-selection-1.0-SNAPSHOT.jar
 ```

-Once running open you web browser and navigate to [http://localhost:8080/productSelection](http://localhost:8080/productSelection).
+Once running open your web browser and navigate to [http://localhost:8080/productSelection](http://localhost:8080/productSelection).
 You should be initially presented with an error page.
 This is due to no cookie being present for the customerId.
 To inject a cookie open the developer tools in your browser, open the console and enter:
 ```javascript
 document.cookie="customerId=LN0001"
 ```
 Then refresh the page.

-"LN0001" is one valid customer id used in the CustomerLocationService stub, relating to a cutomer in the London area.
+"LN0001" is one valid customer id used in the CustomerLocationService stub, relating to a customer in the London area.
 The full list is as follows:

 | Id | Location |
 | --- | --- |